yeleshwarapu/stravaPollutionRoutePlanner/README.md

 > Built from ~5,000 miles of Strava data, riding through Riverside's industrial corridors.

-Generates cycling loop routes ranked by **air quality (PM2.5)** and **UV exposure** rather than speed or distance.
+Generates cycling loop routes ranked by **air quality**, **UV exposure**, **tree cover**, and **surface quality** rather than speed or distance.
 Standard routing tools ignore the health tradeoffs of where you ride — this one doesn't.

 ---

 ## What it does

 1. **Downloads the cycling road network** around your origin using OpenStreetMap (via OSMnx)
-2. **Generates candidate loop routes** using a spoke-and-return algorithm across 8 directional bearings
+2. **Generates candidate loop routes** using a spoke-and-return algorithm across configurable directional bearings
 3. **Fetches live environmental data** (no API keys required):
    - PM2.5 via [Open-Meteo Air Quality API](https://open-meteo.com/en/docs/air-quality-api)
    - UV index via [Open-Meteo Forecast API](https://open-meteo.com/en/docs)
+4. **Fetches tree cover and shade features** from OSM (forests, parks, tree rows, tunnels)
-4. **Scores and ranks routes** on a weighted health + quality metric
+5. **Scores and ranks routes** on a weighted health + quality metric
-5. **Outputs an interactive HTML map** with colour-coded routes and popups
+6. **Outputs an interactive HTML map** with colour-coded routes, click-to-focus, and animated route drawing
+7. **Exports GPX files** per route with descriptive filenames for direct import into Strava

 ---